Fiji

 Location Scouting / Location Permits Information:

-• Locations sourced via Film Fiji or local fixer
+• Locations sourced through Film Fiji's locations gallery or a local fixer

 Location Scouting / Permitting Cost & Processing Time